 Matthew 7:1-5 - "Judge not, that ye be not judged, For with what judgment ye judge, ye shall be judged; and with what measure ye mete, it shall be measured to you again, And why beholdest the mote that is in thy brother's eye, but considerest not the beam that is in thine own eye?
 Or how wilt thou say to thy brother, Let me pull out the mote out of thine eye, and behold a beam is in thine own eye?
 Thou hypocrite, first cast out the beam out of thine own eye; and then shalt thou see clearly to cast the mote out of thy brother's eye."

-I Corinthians 6:2-5 - This is a solemn rebuke to Christians in Corinth, but it certainly applies to weak Christians of all ages!
+I Corinthians 6:2-5 - This is a rebuke to Christians in Corinth, but it certainly applies to weak Christians of all ages!
 In these few verses we are told some interesting things.
 We are told that the "saints shall judge the world."
 The question is also asked; "Don't you know that we shall judge angels?"
 Do we believe this is God's word or would we rather put some kind of twist on it?
 Verse five begins with, "I speak this to your shame!"
-The scripture asks whether or not there is a wise man among them who can judge between brethren.
-What is this about?
+The scripture asks whether there is a wise man among them who can judge between brethren.
+What is this!
 Judging brethren?
-And masses of modern day church-goers shout along with the unsaved - "GOD FORBID!"
-This scripture is intended to let the "brethren" know that they are not to go before unsaved people with things that need to be taken care of between them and in particular not to unsaved judges or people who stand in places of secular judgment, and they need to get their matters settled between themselves.
+And masses of modern day church-goers shout loudly with the unsaved - "GOD FORBID!"
+This scripture is intended to let the "brethren" know that they are not to go before unsaved people with things that need to be taken care of between them and in particular not unsaved judges or people who stand in places of secular judgment, and the Christians need to get their matters settled between themselves.

 Now I want to ask you who are reading this; are Christians to judge others?
 The answer has to be a resounding yes!
 We can't keep on avoiding this issue or being cowards anymore!
 If a man is a drunkard, he is out of touch with God.
 If a man is living in adultery, he is called an adulterer.
 If a man is worshiping idols he is a heathen.
 If a man is following the teachings of anyone but Jesus Christ and he is declaring that there is some other way to salvation he is deceived or a deceiver or both and is lost and bound to be eternally damned if he doesn't get right with God before the day of his death.